tercen/starter_guide/docs/join.md

 Open it with a spreadsheet.
 ![Screenshot](img/starter_guide_Join_1.jpg)

-The file contains some drug condition information for our experiment.
-Notice it also has a Factor called EXPERIMENT_ID.
+The file contains information on the drug condition for our experiment.
+Notice that it also has a factor called EXPERIMENT_ID.
 This is the key we will use to join our example files.

 _Tutorial Midpoint Test: Upload the Annotation file to your project and add it to the workflow canvas._